 1. Foster a culture of cybersecurity awareness and cyber-savvy professionals across the enterprise

-The Ashore Cyber Framework Map helped NAVFAC gain proper funding and deploy 100 FTEs across the globe by telling the story of their major threats and challenges, the processes in place to address them, and the federal policies met through this strategy.
-The map empowered the CIO and team to communicate risks related to shore infrastructure, build support for resources, and earn trust within NAVFAC/Shore Management, while keeping Navy Leadership aligned with the NAVFAC mission.
+The Ashore Cyber Framework map helped NAVFAC gain proper funding and deploy 100 FTEs across the globe by telling the story of their major threats and challenges, the processes in place to address them, and the federal policies met through this strategy.
+The map empowered the CIO and his team to communicate risks related to shore infrastructure, build support for resources, and earn trust within NAVFAC/Shore Management, while keeping Navy leadership aligned with the NAVFAC mission.